Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Experimental Results

 In this experiment, the robot team and the human operator collaborate together to move a payload from the starting location to the final location via direct force interaction.
 Payload translates in all three axes, as shown in Fig. \ref{fig:start2goal}.
 The square gain matrices are selected block-diagonal as $ \mathbf{M} = diag(0.25\mathbf{I}_{3\times3}, 0.1\mathbf{I}_{3\times3}), ~\mathbf{D} = diag(5.0\mathbf{I}_{3\times3}, 5.0\mathbf{I}_{3\times3}),~ \mathbf{K} =diag(\mathbf{0}_{3\times3}, \mathbf{0}_{3\times3}) $.

 Note that the spring constant coefficient for the admittance controller is set to zero so that the payload stays at the position/orientation once the human operator releases the payload.

-The experimental results are shown in Fig.~\ref{fig:Task1result}, where we compare the actual payload position with desired payload position from the admittance controller.
+The experimental results are shown in Fig.~\ref{fig:Task1result}, where we compare the actual payload position with the desired payload position from the admittance controller.

-The results demonstrate the proposed methods can confidently update the desired payload position to satisfy the human operator's intention of moving the payload under both gradient-based and optimization-based human safety methods.
-Furthermore, the movement introduced by the null-space-based safety controller does not affect the performance of the payload wrench estimation or admittance controller.
+The results demonstrate the proposed methods can confidently update the desired payload position to satisfy the human operator's intention of moving the payload under both gradient-based and optimization-based methods.
+Furthermore, the movement introduced by the human-aware force distribution does not affect the performance of the payload wrench estimation or admittance controller.

-In Fig.~\ref{fig:human_guided_transportation_robot_formation}, we show the effects of the two human-safety-aware controllers with a top view of the entire collaboration task.
-From the plots, we can observe that, as the human operator, denoted by the purple star, approaches the $3$ robots with a suspended payload, the human-safety-aware controllers start to be effective.
+In Fig.~\ref{fig:human_guided_transportation_robot_formation}, we show the effects of the two methods for human-aware force distribution with a top view of the entire collaboration task.
+From the plots, we can observe that, as the human operator, denoted by the purple star, approaches the $3$ robots with a suspended payload, the human-aware force distribution starts to be effective.
 The controller expands the $2$ robots (blue and green circles) that are close to the human operator to keep the distance.

-To further support our analysis with quantitative results, we plot the distances between each drone with the human operator and one another in Figs. \ref{fig:transportation_distance_grad} and \ref{fig:transportation_distance_opt} throughout the entire tasks.
-First, from both figures, we can see that the human operator starts about $2-3~\si{m}$ away from the robot team.
-As the human operator approaches the robot team, the distances between the human operator and the robot 1 and 3 (denoted by blue and green) reduce to around $1~\si{m}$.
-Then the safety-aware controllers, both optimization-based and gradient-based methods, start to be effective and maintain the human-robot distance around the $1~\si{m}$ boundary.
-Both methods generate sufficient distance between the human operator and drones to give the human operator confidence and a sense of security when interacting with the payload.

-Additionally, we would like to point out that the optimization-based method differs from the gradient-based method in that it allows safety distance to be implemented between drones.
-In the top plot in Fig. \ref{fig:transportation_distance_opt}, all three drones are keeping at least or more than $0.75 ~\si{m}$ safe distance from each other as the constraints require the inter-robot distance should be larger than or equal to $0.75~\si{m}$.